intershop/intershop-pwa/docs/guides/code-documentation.md

 For our Intershop Progressive Web App, [Compodoc](https://compodoc.app) is used as documentation package.

-For documentation, the _tsconfig.app.json_ file is used as configuration file.
+For documentation, the _tsconfig.doc.json_ file is used as configuration file.
 The output folder for the documentation is set to _<project-home>/docs/compodoc_.

 We use an own styling theme based on the theme '_readthedocs_' provided by Compodoc.